John Hunt, Baron Hunt of Fawley

 Hunt was born in India, the son of a surgeon, and sent to England as a young child, accompanied by his mother.
 Educated at Charterhouse School and then at Oxford, he studied medicine at St Bartholomew's Medical College and qualified in 1931.
 His early house jobs were at St Bartholomew's Hospital, and later at the National Hospital, Queen Square, London.

 During the Second World War, he was a Wing Commander with the Royal Air Force.
 On his return to civilian life, he entered general practice, working in Sloane Street, London.
-He was president of the Hunterian Society, of the Section of General Practice at the Royal Society of Medicine, of the Harveian Society and of the Medical Society of London.
+He was president of the Hunterian Society, the Section of General Practice at the Royal Society of Medicine, the Harveian Society and the Medical Society of London.
 In 1973 he was the first GP to be made a life peer as Baron Hunt of Fawley, of Fawley in the County of Buckingham.

 Early life

 John Hunt was born on 3 July 1905, in Secunderabad, India, where Hunt's father, Edmund Henderson Hunt (1874–1952) was a surgeon with the Nizam of Hyderabad's State Railways.
-The Hunt family were goldsmiths and silversmiths in the eighteenth and nineteenth centuries; John Samuel Hunt (1785-1865) being initially in business with his uncle-by-marriage, Paul Storr; also descended from John Samuel Hunt are the diplomat Roland Hunt, his son, the meteorologist Julian Hunt, Baron Hunt of Chesterton, and grandchildren, historian and former Labour politician Tristram Hunt and his sister, writer Jemima Hunt.
+The Hunt family members were goldsmiths and silversmiths in the eighteenth and nineteenth centuries; John Samuel Hunt (1785-1865) being initially in business with his uncle-by-marriage, Paul Storr; also descended from John Samuel Hunt are the diplomat Roland Hunt, his son, the meteorologist Julian Hunt, Baron Hunt of Chesterton, and grandchildren, historian and former Labour politician Tristram Hunt and his sister, writer Jemima Hunt.

-Hunt's mother, Laura Mary, was daughter of Colonel Sir James Buckingham, secretary of the Indian Tea Association.
+Hunt's mother, Laura Mary, was the daughter of Colonel Sir James Buckingham, secretary of the Indian Tea Association.
 His younger brother was Alan Henderson Hunt DM, MCh, FRCS.
 He returned to England as a young child with his mother and attended Charterhouse School.
 His father continued to work in India until 1931.
 As a result of contracting diphtheria whilst at school, he is believed to be one of the last cases in England to have his tonsils painted with cocaine and then removed by guillotine.

 In 1924, Hunt graduated in physiology from Oxford and in 1926, won the Theodore Williams scholarship in physiology.
 In 1928, he won the Radcliffe Scholarship in pharmacology.